Can You Get Your Gun Rights Back After A Domestic Violence Conviction in California?

 Restoring your firearm rights may be challenging in the state of California.
 Your attorney will work tirelessly to preserve your gun rights by helping you clear your name of the domestic violence allegations against you.

 In some cases, working with the state’s prosecuting attorney may be in your best interests, as they may have the authority to reduce or dismiss the charges against you.
-Your attorney may be able to argue that your charges should be reduced to battery or criminal trespass as opposed to a domestic violence offense.
+Your domestic violence defense attorney may be able to argue that your charges should be reduced to battery or criminal trespass as opposed to a domestic violence offense.
 Reduced charges could allow you to retain your firearm rights altogether.

 How Long Could Your Gun Rights Be Limited?